Stan-is-the-man/Balance_bike_django_project/README.md

   - See the order status and history
   - Update Profile or Password

-  Owner (superuser status) can  :
+  Owner (superuser status) can:
   - manage products, users, orders (Create, View, Update and Delete)

   Employee (staff) can:
   - manage just orders (Create, View, Update and Delete)
-      - just view products, users and addresses.
+  - view products, users and addresses.